bpbpublications/Docker-Up-and-Running/README.md

-# Docker Up and Running
+# Docker: Up and Running
-Docker Up and Running, by Dr. Gabriel Nicolas Schenker
+Docker: Up and Running, by Dr. Gabriel Nicolas Schenker

 This repository contains sample code accompanying the book